 Results from Z87 South clearly demonstrate a mineral continuity that extends south beyond the limit of Z87.
-The 2019 drill targets in Z87 South have successfully broadened mineralization over 600 metres along strike and over 350 metres down dip, and management believes there remains excellent potential for further growth based on favourable geology, geophysics and lack of drill density.
+The 2019 drill targets in Z87 South successfully broadened mineralization over 600 metres along strike and over 350 metres down dip, and management believes there remains excellent potential for further growth based on favourable geology, geophysics and lack of drill density.
 The discovery of this mineralized extension is a result of the Company's new understanding of the structural influence on mineralization across the deposit and the regional trend.
-Based on measurements taken on outcrops and in the mined pit-constrained walls, the Company directed drilling further to the west with the intention of targeting a mineralized zone that it suspected historic drilling may have missed.
-This zone will remain a priority target area for subsequent phases of drilling as the Company aims to define the extent of this new mineral zone.
+Based on measurements taken on outcrops and in the mined pit-constrained walls, the Company directed drilling further to the west (the "Southwest Zone") with the intention of targeting a mineralized zone that it suspected historic drilling may have missed.